paulmsmith/nhsuk.service-manual.prototype-kit.docs/README.md

-# NHS.UK prototype kit documentation
+# NHS prototype kit documentation

-This repository contains the content and code for the guidance website for the NHS.UK prototype kit.
+This repository contains the content and code for the guidance website for the NHS prototype kit.

 For the code for the NHS prototype kit itself, see [nhsuk-prototype-kit on GitHub](https://github.com/nhsuk/nhsuk-prototype-kit).